emacsmirror/kirigami/README.md

 Kirigami offers a unified interface for text folding across a diverse set of major and minor modes in Emacs, including `outline-mode`, `outline-minor-mode`, `outline-indent-mode`, `org-mode`, `markdown-mode`, `vdiff-mode`, `vdiff-3way-mode`, `hs-minor-mode`, `hide-ifdef-mode`, and `origami-mode`.

-With Kirigami, key bindings for folding only need to be set **once**.
-After that, the same keys work consistently across all supported major and minor modes.
+With Kirigami, folding key bindings only need to be configured **once**.
+After that, the same keys work consistently across all supported major and minor modes, providing a unified and predictable folding experience.
+The available commands include:

+* `kirigami-open-fold`: Open the fold at point.
+* `kirigami-open-fold-rec`: Open the fold at point recursively.
+* `kirigami-close-fold`: Close the fold at point.
+* `kirigami-open-folds`: Open all folds in the buffer.
+* `kirigami-close-folds`: Close all folds in the buffer.
+* `kirigami-toggle-fold`: Toggle the fold at point.

 This eliminates the need to memorize or configure separate key bindings for each mode, providing a **truly unified and efficient workflow**.
 Users can fold, unfold, and navigate sections immediately, regardless of the file type or mode, saving time and reducing errors.

 The Kirigami package also introduces **optional enhancements for outline-mode** and a **configurable set of handlers** that integrate with existing folding frameworks.

-This ensures that folds behave **predictably**, even in environments where traditional folding mechanisms differ widely between modes.
+If this enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.

 ## Features

 * **Uniform commands**: The same commands and keys can be used to open, close, toggle, or check folds, no matter what mode is active.
-(Commands: `kirigami-open-fold`, `kirigami-open-fold-rec`, `kirigami-open-folds`, `kirigami-close-fold`, `kirigami-toggle-fold`, `kirigami-close-folds`, `kirigami-close-folds-except-current`)
+(Commands: `kirigami-open-fold`, `kirigami-open-fold-rec`, `kirigami-open-folds`, `kirigami-close-fold`, `kirigami-toggle-fold`, `kirigami-close-folds`)
 * **Automatic handler selection**: Kirigami automatically chooses the right folding method based on the mode being used.
 * **Extensible fold list**: Users can easily add or customize folding methods for different modes through the `kirigami-fold-list` alist.
 * Support for multiple folding backends, including: